Qfd/cryptionary/README.md

 [site](https://bitshares.org/)
 [wikipedia](https://en.wikipedia.org/wiki/BitShares)

-A proof-of-stake blockchain & coin with integrated exchange, which also allows for user-issued coins to be created and managed with smart contracts.
+A delegated proof-of-stake blockchain & coin with integrated exchange, which also allows for user-issued coins to be created and managed with smart contracts.
 Based upon Graphene.

 ## Bittrex